semgrep/semgrep-docs/docs/faq.md

 One seat corresponds to one project contributor whose merge/pull request or code is scanned during the billing period.

-For example, if a project has 4 unique contributors who push code during the billing period and Semgrep runs on all their pull requests, that is counted as 4 seats.
-If these unique contributors commit to many projects, they will only be counted once.
+For example, if a project has 4 unique contributors who push code during the billing period and Semgrep runs on their merge/pull requests, 4 seats required.
+If these unique contributors commit to many projects within the same organization, they will only be counted once, so no additional seats are required.

 #### How do I upgrade my plan?